php-etl/documentation/content/feature/logger/_index.en.md

 ---

-> A log is a type of file that stores a history of events.
+> A log is a type of file that stores a history of messages.

-# What is it ?
+# What is it for?

 In some cases you may need to identify why your Pipeline is failing, so we have set up a logger system that you can use in different steps of your pipeline.